perforce/p4prometheus/INSTALL.md

 The metrics available within Grafana are documented in [P4Prometheus README](README.md#metrics-available)

-## Automated Script Installation
+## Automated Script Installation/Upgrade

-There are scripts which automate the manual installation steps listed below.
+There are scripts which automate the manual installation/upgrade steps listed below.
 The scripts can be used with SDP structure or not - as desired.

 Checkout  following files: